Discharging Your Debts With Personal Bankruptcy

 Discharge is the release of a debtor from the payment of debts in a bankruptcy process; sometimes called a “release” from a debt.
 A debt is discharged or canceled by a court during bankruptcy proceedings in order to relieve the debtor of the requirement to pay off the debt.
 Discharge only applies to debts incurred before the bankruptcy proceedings begin.

-If you find yourself confused or with more questions about the bankruptcy process, contact us today.
-The Cook Law Firm is comprised of bankruptcy attorneys and experts who are here to help people free themselves from their debt.
+If you find yourself confused or with more questions about the bankruptcy process, contact us today by calling 318-752-3733 to schedule an initial consultation.
+The Cook Law Firm is composed of bankruptcy attorneys and experts who are here to help people free themselves from their debt.